 12. Grinding Machines

-Machine safeguarding not only required by law, but it also helps reduce risk and keep employees safe at work.
-Proper safeguarding can be complex and any safeguarding project should always begin with a risk assessment.
+Properly reducing and eliminating hazards likely to injure of kill an employee is not only required by law, but it also helps reduce risk and keep employees safe at work.
+Properly reducing hazardous exposure through properly safeguarding machinery can be a complex undertaking, and any safeguarding project should always begin with a risk assessment.